Pirate FlagPirates and PrivateersPirate Flag

 September 6: William Kidd and the Adventure Galley set sail from New York for the Indian Ocean.

 October 19: Six members of Henry Every's crew are indicted on charges of piracy.
-One witness for the defence during the trial is William Dampier.
-Every's men are exonerated, but are retried on 6 November on charges of mutiny and theft of the Charles II and found guilty.
+One witness for the defense during the trial is William Dampier.
+Every's men are exonerated, but are retried on 6 November on charges of mutiny and theft of Charles II.
+They are found guilty.

-November 26: Edward Forsyth, William Mays, William Bishop, James Lewis, and John Sparks – crewmembers of Henry Every – are hanged at Execution Dock having been convicted of mutiny.
+November 25: Edward Forseith, William May, William Bishop, James Lewis, and John Sparks – crewmembers of Henry Every – are hanged at Execution Dock in Wapping having been convicted of mutiny.

 1697